How the mind works -- everything from memory to emotion, navigation to creativity -- explained in nine extraordinary human stories

 Refreshingly personal... humane and often humorous - EVENING STANDARD

 Exceptional...
 From seeing auras and turning into a tiger, to waking up 'dead' and being able to remember every single day of your life in vivid detail, award-winning science journalist Thomson investigates wondrously rare and strange brain disorders in this terrific debut.
 While acknowledging her debt to the late, great Oliver Sacks, Thomson sets out to do things t differently by meeting her nine subjects not in clinical environments but as they live their daily lives with extraordinary brains.
 Theirs are mystery stories, spellbinding and true." - BOOKSELLER, Science Book of the Month

-Helen Thomson is a writer and consultant with New Scientist.
-She has also written for the Guardian, Daily Mail, BBC Future and Psychologies and has won various awards for her journalism.
+Helen Thomson is a freelance writer and consultant with New Scientist.
+She has also written for the Guardian, New York Times, Nature and the BBC, and has won various awards for her journalism.
 Her book, Unthinkable: An Extraordinary Journey Through the World's Strangest Brains was a Times Book of the Year in 2018.